 - They are unsafe to be on their own

 These are all reasons to pursue sober living homes, and each will be discussed in depth.
 Sober living homes are reserved for a few cases.
 Sometimes home is too toxic a place for individuals who are struggling with substance use disorder.
-In these cases, there may be another person who is triggering the struggling individual with guilt, pressure, emotional manipulation, etc..
-But, sober living homes can provide a time and place for the person to get treated without having to deal with the toxicity at home.
+In these cases, there may be another person who is triggering the struggling individual with guilt, pressure, emotional manipulation, etc. But, sober living homes can provide a time and place for the person to get treated without having to deal with the toxicity at home.
 It may even help the toxic place or person to get help themselves.

 Fighting Addiction Alone

 In other cases, some substance abuse disorders become so severe that the person is no longer able to be on their own.
 The addiction may become so severe that they are unable to function without the substance, and are likely to overdose, or have already overdosed.
 Sober living homes provide a period of time for individuals to heal.
-Sober Living is for those not yet ready to embrace life outside of treatment and need help to reintegrate back into normal life.
+Sober Living is for those not yet ready to embrace life outside of treatment and needs help to reintegrate back into normal life.

 Isolation is a real problem, and contributor, to addiction.
 In certain cases, addiction can make people feel alone.
 Maybe they alienated themselves from loved ones due to their addiction, or vice versa.
-In these cases, sober living homes can help provide the person in recovery with a community who knows what they are going through.
+In these cases, sober living homes can help provide the person in recovery with a community that knows what they are going through.
 This community is able to empathize with the individual who is struggling with substance use disorder.
 It can also provide the intimacy the individual needs in order to open up and embrace treatment.
-Now that we have looked at the times when sober living homes are necessary, it is pertinent to move onto the benefits.
+Now that we have looked at the times when sober living homes are necessary, it is pertinent to move on to the benefits.

 Why Are Sober Living Homes Important?

 There are numerous benefits to sober living homes which will be explored below, including the following: